 - Out and About in County Roscommon

 - Thank You For Touring County Roscommon With Me

 Finding County Roscommon On An Irish Map

 County Roscommon is located towards the north west of Ireland, and is part of the province of Connacht.
 It is one of five counties in Connacht and is bordered by the other four, Sligo and Leitrim to the north, and Mayo and Galway to the west.

 It's eastern border is the River Shannon, Ireland's longest waterway.

+What does the name Roscommon mean?
 In the Irish language the name for County Roscommon is Contae Ros Comáin (pronounced kun-tay ross cum-awn).
 The literal translation of the name is the wood of Comán.
 Saint Comán was a local saint in years gone by.